neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 ::

-    sudo apt-get install libsuitesparse-dev libz-dev
+    sudo apt-get install libsuitesparse-dev libz-dev gawk

 2. Download BioSig sources: you can obtain the latest BioSig version in `BioSig downloads <http://biosig.sourceforge.net/download.html>`_ .
-Choose BioSig for C/C++, libbiosig.
+Choose BioSig for C/C++, libbiosig (v1.5.6 or higher is recommended).
 Alternatively, you can obtain the latest developmental version from the git repository:

 ::